Welcome to the Kansas City, Missouri Community Development CDE (KCMO CDE) website.

 Workshop in Business Opportunities (WIBO)

 The KCMO CDE is proud to be an Affiliate Partner of New York-based Workshop in Business Opportunities (WIBO).
 We offer the WIBO 16-Week Workshop, How to Build a Growing Profitable Business, to support the startup and growth of entrepreneurs from low-income and underserved communities.
 The WIBO 16-Week Workshop is held twice per year in the spring and fall.
-Enrollment is now open for the fall 2014 session beginning on Thursday, September 25th.
+Enrollment is now open for the spring 2015 session beginning on Thursday, February 19th.

 The Workshop in Business Opportunities (WIBO) 16-Week Workshop: How to Build a Growing Profitable Business is for entrepreneurs currently running a business or who plan to open a specific business within one year.
 WIBO is comprehensive and rigorous, combining extensive curriculum, a supportive and interactive class format, the expertise of business owners and subject experts, guest speakers, and mentoring to offer participants a truly unique experience.
 Participants learn the skills and confidence necessary to start and manage all aspects of their own business.
 With a strong emphasis on marketing and financials, participants learn how to build a profitable business model.

-Visit the WIBO website to learn more.
+Visit our WIBO webpage to learn more.
 If you are interested in this program or have any questions about the WIBO workshop, please contact Amanda Wilson at 816-216-1851 or email firstname.lastname@example.org.

 The Community Capital Fund